rhaiscript/book/src/language/fn-method.md

 When a [function] is called this way, the keyword `this` binds to the object in the method call and can be changed.

-The only way for a script-defined [function] to change an external value is via `this`.

 ```rust,no_run
 fn change() {       // note that the method does not need a parameter